zhiyelee/mdserver/README.md

 ## customizing
-you can edit the `.template.html` and all not `.md` `.markdown` will be served like from a static webserver.
+you can edit the `.template.html` and all not `.md` `.markdown` will be served, just like a static webserver would do.

 ##license
 public domain